 - always enabled

 - can always perform privileged tasks on an asset

 Today, powerful privileged user accounts with always-on (24x7) privileged access proliferate across enterprises.
-This presents a massive risk surface as it means the privileged access, rights, and permissions are always in a privilege-active mode and ready to be exercised—for legitimate activities as well as for illicit ones.
+This always-on, persistent privileged access is also known as "standing privileges."
+Standing privileges present a massive risk surface as it means the privileged access, rights, and permissions are always in a privilege-active mode and ready to be exercised—for legitimate activities as well as for illicit ones.
 This always-on model essentially equates to a vast over-provisioning of privileges, offering cyber threat actors with a wide window of opportunity in which to act.